Charles de Gaulle

 ~35–40 kmPrivate transfer / taxi (off-peak)RER B + Orlyval or Metro 14Private transfer

-CDG sits northeast of central Paris; Orly sits south, closer to the city but still its own separate airport system.
-There's no way around the middle of Paris, whichever mode you choose — road or rail, you're crossing the whole city.
+CDG is located northeast of central Paris, while Orly is south, closer to the city but still part of its own distinct airport system.
+No route avoids going through central Paris, whether you use road or rail transport.

-By road, drivers typically head south on the A1 from Roissy, then either cut through the city via the Boulevard Périphérique or swing around it using the A86 or A106 before joining the N7 into Orly.
-The stretch near Porte de Bercy and Porte d'Italie on the Périphérique is the route's real chokepoint — it backs up hard between 8:00 and 10:00 AM and again from 5:00 to 7:00 PM.
+By road, drivers generally take the A1 south from Roissy and then either cut through the city via the Boulevard Périphérique or take a roundabout route via the A86 or the A106 before joining the N7 to reach Orly.
+The section of the Périphérique near Porte de Bercy and Porte d'Italie is the main bottleneck on the route, becoming heavily congested between 8:00 and 10:00 AM and again between 5:00 and 7:00 PM.

-On rail, there's no direct line.
-RER B runs the length of the route, from CDG stations straight through Gare du Nord and Châtelet–Les Halles down to Denfert-Rochereau and on to Antony — but you still need a second leg to actually reach Orly's terminals from there.
+There is no direct rail service.
+Although the RER B runs the entire route, from the CDG stations all the way through Gare du Nord and Châtelet–Les Halles down to Denfert-Rochereau and on to Antony, you still have to change trains in order to get to Orly's terminals.

 Your Transfer Options, One by One

-Comfort and price move in opposite directions here — cheaper options ask more of you and your suitcases.
+Comfort and price go in opposite directions, since the more affordable choices require more from you and your suitcases.

 Private Transfer